-- Booking may happen at the local precinct, Park Police headquarters, the Capitol, or a detention facility in Alexandria, Va.
-You will be either: - 1. cited (given a court date) and released; - allowed to "post and forfeit" (pay to have case dropped; arrest will remain on record but no conviction)-amount depends on charge but usually \$25-100 for demonstrationrelated offenses; or - 3. detained at the police station and later transferred to Central Cell Block, 300 Indiana Ave NW (or in Alexandria), until your court hearing, where you will appear by phone or video. - Signing papers.
+- Booking may happen at the local precinct, Park Police headquarters, or the Capitol.
+You will be either: - 1. cited (given a court date) and released; or - 2. allowed to "post and forfeit" (pay to have case dropped; arrest will remain on record but no conviction) - amount depends on charge but usually \$25-100 for demonstrationrelated offenses; or - 3. detained at Central Cell Block, 300 Indiana Ave NW, until brought to court. - Signing papers.
 Read all papers fully.
 Ask for an interpreter if you need one.
-Don't write or sign a confession or waiver of rights-or sign anything you don't understand.
+Don't write or sign a confession or waiver of rights.
 If you are given a "waiver" card, check the box that you will not answer questions without a lawyer. - Phone calls.
-You can ask for one, and the police often allow one, but they may refuse.
-Be aware that calls to people other than your attorney may be recorded.
-You have the right to be brought before a judge promptly, which may mean the next business day. - Charging.
+You'll get a phone call only if held overnight. - Charging.
 Prosecutors decide, during business hours, either to charge you or "no-paper" the case (let you go). - Pretrial services interview.
 If detained and set for arraignment, D.C.
 Pretrial Services Agency or Court Social Services will interview you.
 The interview is voluntary but not confidential.
-Do not talk about the incident and arrest, or any unlawful activity.
-If you are undocumented, do not answer questions about your immigration status or country of origin.
-The judge may use the interview to decide whether or not to release you. - Presentment/Arraignment is when you learn the charges against you, and whether you'll be released pending your next court date.
-Presentment/Arraignment is not trial.
+It's OK to participate, but don't talk about the incident and arrest, or any unlawful activity.
+The judge uses the interview to decide how soon you'll be released - Arraignment is when you learn the charges against you, and whether you'll be released pending your next court date.
+Arraignment is not trial.
 Details in the next section.

-PRESENTMENT/ARRAIGNMENT
+ARRAIGNMENT

 - A lawyer will be there to help you.
-You will be charged with a crime and may (depending on your income) be given a lawyer to help going forward. - If you have immigration concerns, be sure to alert your lawyer during a confidential phone call about those concerns. - The judge decides whether to release you, and you will have a date set for your next hearing.
-If you are undocumented or deportable, it is possible that you will be transferred into Immigration and Customs Enforcement custody after release. - The government may seek an order that you stay away from where you were arrested.
-If you want to return there to protest or for another reason, tell your lawyer why and ask your lawyer to object. - You'll likely be presented/arraigned the day after arrest (same day if arrested early).
-Saturday arrestees must wait until Monday. - Presentment/Arraignment occurs at Superior Court, 500 Indiana Ave NW, Courtroom C-10 starting at 1 pm.
-For juveniles, court begins at 11 am or after.
+You will be charged with a crime, will enter a plea, and may (depending on your income) be given a lawyer to help going forward. - If you're not a citizen, ask your lawyer about the effect of a conviction on your immigration status. - The judge decides whether to release you, and you will have a date set for your next hearing. - The government may seek an order that you stay away from where you were arrested.
+If you want to return there to protest or for another reason, tell your lawyer why and ask your lawyer to object. - You'll likely be arraigned the day after arrest (same day if arrested early).
+Saturday arrestees must wait until Monday. - Arraignment occurs at Superior Court, 500 Indiana Ave NWat 9:30 or 10am for citations, at 11am for juveniles; at 1pm if you have been detained.
 No arraignments on Sundays.